mayankmathur-hcl/environment-monitor/README.md

 - Adafruit DHT11 Library

 ## Important!
-Change the `pin` variable to your GPIO-Pin (see http://robintemme.de/Pi.html for reference).
+Change the `pin` variable to your GPIO-Pin.

 The `index.html` file needs to be in a `templates`-subdirectory, otherwise Flask won't find it!